You’ve probably seen these transparent ghost longboards all over the internet.

 Since the boards are transparent, they’re harder to keep clean.
 Fingerprints and dirt show up easier.
 From a distance, you can’t really notice it, but when you look up close, you definitely can.

-Since the decks are thicker than normal wooden ones, the overall weight of Ghost boards are more than usual.
+Since the decks are thicker than normal, the overall weight of Ghost boards is heavier.
 So if you’re planning on walking around town with it, I probably wouldn’t get one of these.